jusung-github/stock-price-js/README.md

 Libraries such as pandas, numpy, and matplotlib for data handling and visualization.
 In addition, I will use scikit-learn for regression modeling and accuracy evaluation using metrics such as Mean Squared Error or Mean Absolute Error.

 iii. any data that you might need.
 For this project, I will need historical stock price data over a few weeks to months on daily closing prices to identify trends.
-I will use publicly available financial data from sources like Yahoo Finance or Alpha Vantage API.
+I will use publicly available financial data from Yahoo Finance.

 iv. the expected outcome.
 From this project, a functional model that can predict a stock's closing price for the next day will be made.
 We can also compare the accuracy of the prediction by comparing it to the actual price.